-A similar analysis can be performed on permanent capture events, and the results are shown in Fig. 3 B for the same bias voltage of -35 mV.
-Here, all permanent capture events are considered together and each histogram refers to the accumulated time (in units of 160 $\mu$ s) a blockage value appears up until $\tau{perm}$ after a capture event starts (which is when avidin first enters the pore).
-The deepest-blockage level is maximally populated for the largest $\tau{perm}$ .

-A complete set of PDL plots is obtained from data like those of Fig. 3, A and B at different bias voltages and are shown in Fig. S2.
+A similar analysis can be performed on permanent capture events, and the results are shown in Fig. 3B for the same bias voltage of -35 mV.
+Here, all permanent capture events are considered together and each histogram refers to the accumulated time (in units of 160 microseconds) a blockage value appears up until $\tau{perm}$ after the capture events start (which is when avidin first enters the pore).
+The deepest blockage level is maximally populated for the longest times.
+A complete set of PDL plots is obtained from data like those of Figs. 3A-B at different bias voltages and are shown in Supporting Material as Fig. S2.

-In the PDL plot of Fig. 3 A, we see a single peak centered at 40% blockage for transient events lasting 2 ms or less.
-We call this level AC40 (AC for "avidin capture").
+In the PDL plot of Fig. 3A, we see a single peak centered at 40% blockage for transient events lasting 2 ms or less.
+We call this level AC40 (AC for 'Avidin Capture').
 As longer events are included (i.e., as $\tau{trans}$ is increased), a second peak emerges.
 With careful fitting, we determine this level to be centered at 52% blockage and denote the level AC52.
 At 10 ms the two peaks have equal intensity, and at 30 ms, the AC52 peak dominates.
-For longer times, a separate (AC57) peak at 57% blockage dominates, and finally we observe a few very deep captures for transient events that last longer than 500 ms. Here the blockage level at 80% dominates (AC80).
+For longer times, a separate (AC57) peak at 57% blockage dominates, and finally we observe a few very deep captures for transient events that last longer than 1/2 second.
+Here the blockage level at 80% dominates (AC80).
 Gaussian fits to the spectra clearly reveal a fifth peak at 45% blockage (AC45), and the fits are shown in Fig. S3.

-It is interesting to compare this dynamical behavior to that revealed by the PDL plot for permanent events at -35 mV (Fig. 3 B).
+It is interesting to compare this dynamical behavior to that revealed by the PDL plot for permanent events at -35 mV (Fig. 3B).
 During the first 2 ms of the permanent events, the spectrum is dominated by one peak: AC57.
 The AC40 peak is barely visible, and AC52 is missing.
-The spectra are generally dominated by AC57 during the early times of the permanent events, but later ( $\geq 100 \text{ ms}$ ) the AC80 peak dominates.
+The spectra are generally dominated by AC57 during the early times of the permanent events, but later (>=100 ms) the AC80 peak dominates.
 So for the permanently trapped events, avidin is first captured into state AC57, where it stays for an average of 60 ms (at -35 mV).
 This is followed by capture into a deeply and permanently trapped state, AC80.
-This picture is supported by the time traces for the Permanent Capture events in Fig. 2, F and G.
+This picture is supported by the time traces for the Permanent Capture events in Figs. 2F-G.

-This difference between the peak-structure dynamics in the PDL plots for transient and permanent events-in particular the absence of the low-blockage peaks AC40, AC45, and AC52 in the PDL plot for permanent events-indicates that for avidin to reach the permanent trap state AC80, it has to enter the pore in a particular orientation.
-To illustrate, we show in Fig. 4 A a 3D printed macroscopic model of avidin (black) in a ClyA12 pore (red) (the pore is partially cut out to aid in visualization).
-For the particular orientation of avidin relative to ClyA, shown in Fig. 4 B, there is a snug fit between the two and avidin can be deeply inserted in the form-fitting pore.
-(This orientation corresponds to the bottom avidin figure in Fig. 1 B.) We posit that the configuration shown here corresponds to the 57% blockage level AC57.
-In addition, ClyA is known to have a ring of negatively charged amino acids within the small aperture at the trans side (14,15,20).
-These nearby charges pull the trapped,
+This difference between the peak-structure dynamics in the PDL plots for transient and permanent events - in particular the absence of the low-blockage peaks AC40, AC45, and AC52 in the PDL plot for permanent events - indicates that for avidin to reach the permanent trap state AC80, it has to enter the pore in a particular orientation.
+To illustrate, we show in Figure 5 a 3D printed macroscopic model of avidin (black) in a ClyA12 pore (red) (the pore is partially cut out to aid in visualization).
+For the particular orientation of avidin relative to ClyA, shown in Fig. 5B, there is a snug fit between the two and avidin can be deeply inserted in the form-fitting pore.
+(This orientation corresponds to the bottom avidin figure in Fig. 1B), We posit that the configuration shown here corresponds to the 57 % blockage level AC57.
+In addition, ClyA is known to have a ring of negatively charged amino acids within the small aperture at the trans side (15, 16, 21).
+These nearby charges pull the trapped, positively charged avidin further into the pore and result in the stably trapped state with 80 % blockage (AC80).